 Finial tops, curlicues or even lightning bolts are possible finishing touches.

 Install a Mirror Inside or Outside

 Mirrors inside a home or office are a common decor tool.
 Mirrors in outside spaces are a surprise worth thinking about.
-Give the illusion of a large space with a mirror behind a gate, for example, or highlighting a water feature.
+For example, use the mirror behind the gate to make it look like a large space or highlight a water feature.